 Your relationships can only be as

-Your relationships reflect your maturity.
-If you want
+Your life reflects your maturity.
+If you want to improve

-- Your age indicates how many years your
+- Your physical age indicates how many years

 - Your intellectual quotient (IQ) compares